StijnVerwoerd/RISC-V-Architecture-implementation-on-Circuitverse/README.md

 `0xffffffff` is -1 signed, but 4.294.967.295 unsigned.
 Hence for this instruction x3 will be larger than x1 and a jump will happen.

+Example: `BLTU x2, x4, 8`

 #### BGE:
 Compares two registers as signed integers.

-If the value in the first register is greater than or equal ot the value in the second register, it branches to the specified label;
+If the value in the first register is greater than or equal ot the value in the second register, it branches to the specified label or offset;
 otherwise, it continues to the next instruction.

     Test this instruction with the following entry's: